-The Management Board members received a total of €1,005 thousand in remuneration in 2020, including social tax (2019: €1,255 thousand).
-During the reporting period, Management Board member was paid termination benefit of €73 thousand (2019:0).
+The Management Board members received a total of €1,335 thousand in remuneration in 2021, including social tax (2020: €1,005 thousand).
+During the reporting period, no termination benefit was paid to members of the Management Board (2020:73 thousand).
 According to the conditions of the contracts concluded with the members of the Management Board, severance payments may be paid for up to 12 months on the termination of the contract.
-No remuneration was paid to members of the Supervisory Board in 2020 and 2019.
-Insurance contracts of €9 thousand were concluded with the Management Board members in the reporting period (2019: €10 thousand).
+No remuneration was paid to members of the Supervisory Board in 2021 and 2020.
+Insurance contracts of €9 thousand were concluded with the Management Board members in the reporting period (2020: €9 thousand).